 In this day and age, with the coronavirus running rampant, you may think the entire world is at a loss due to a serious shortage of toilet paper.
 In fact, 70% of the world doesn’t even use toilet paper.
 Shocking, right?
 Here are a few popular toilet paper alternatives around the world.

-A bidet is your best solution to a lack of toilet paper.
-A bidet is a French invention that washes your private areas so that you have no need for toilet paper.
+A bidet is your best toilet paper solution to reduce bathroom tissue usage.
+A bidet is a French invention that washes your private areas so that you have no need for bath tissue.
 You just towel yourself dry afterward, or you can opt for fancier versions that will blow you dry instead.
 You can also get bidet attachments for your very own toilet if your toilet is compatible.

 The tabo is another great alternative to traditional toilet paper.
 The Filipino invention involves using a plastic scoop to pour soap and water over your bottom until you are satisfactorily clean.
 Don't worry if you don't know the proper procedure – you can find numerous YouTube tutorials explaining the process in depth.